Women charged with felony after glitter thrown at man during argument - NewsBreak

 CLEARWATER, Fla. ( WFLA ) – Two women accused of going to a man’s Florida apartment and throwing glitter at him during an argument are facing a felony charge, police said.

 According to arrest affidavits from Pinellas County, 27-year-old Kaitlin O’Donovan and 29-year-old Sarah Franks went to the man’s apartment just before 3 a.m.
-Monday and started arguing with him as he stood on his fenced balcony.Disney World announces ticket deal for Florida residents
+Monday and started arguing with him as he stood on his fenced balcony.Supreme Court denies appeal of regretful Islamic State bride

 Both women threw a container of glitter at the man during the argument, according to Clearwater police.
 The arrest affidavits stated that the man was hit in the head and torso.